ericmakesapps/diff-htmls/README.md

 ## Project Description

-Diffs two HTML blocks, and returns a meshing of the two that includes `<ins>` and `<del>` elements.
+Comparing two HTML blocks, and returns a meshing of the two that includes `<ins>` and `<del>` elements.
 The classes of these elements are `ins.diffins` for new code, `del.diffdel` for removed code, and `del.diffmod` and `ins.diffmod` for sections of code that have been changed.

 For "special tags" (primarily style tags such as `<em>` and `<strong>`), `ins.mod` elements are inserted with the new styles.